tzuntar/Line-Editor/README.md

 ## Compiling

-Use the supplied Makefile to compile the program against required libraries by running `make` (or `make run` if you also want to run the program after compilation).
+To compile the program, just run `make`.
+You can also run `make run` to automatically start the program afterwards.

-After the compilation is done, you can run the editor with `./lineedit filename`
+When the compilation is done, you can start the editor with `./lineedit filename` (supply an inexisting filename to create a new file).

+To install the program  and have it available everywhere, just run `sudo make install`.
+Same for uninstalling it, `sudo make uninstall`.

 ## Known bugs